Influencer marketing statistics to know in 2025

 Nano-influencers on TikTok have the lowest cost-per-engagement

 Cost-per-engagement (CPE) is measured differently across different platforms.
 But in general, it indicates how much a like, share or comment is worth on an influencer’s post.
 When putting a budget together for your influencer campaigns, it’s worth noting that nano-influencers (people with less than 10k followers) have the lowest CPE on TikTok over any other influencer group and channel.
-Here’s a rough breakdown of CPE’s across Instagram, TikTok and YouTube.
+And Facebook has the highest with a whopping $15.30 per click!

 Source: Aspire, 2024